 - For short periods of up to an hour or so, I can bear a pair of Birkenstock clogs that’s a couple of sizes larger than my normal shoe size.
 I have a waterproof pair that I slop around in to take out the trash and do other short outside chores.
 They have a great toe shape for me: big toe not pulled towards the center line of the foot at all.
 However, the very stiff sole and high toe spring, combined with a slight heel lift, means that I can’t wear them for long, or for walking any distance.

-- Since starting to look for foot-shaped, completely heel-less footwear with flexible soles, I have come across a few companies besides Altra Running, Softstar Shoes and Xero Shoes, although I haven’t tried them yet.
+- Since starting to look for foot-shaped, completely heel-less footwear with flexible soles, I have come across a few companies besides those mentioned above.
 Here are two that caught my eye: Lem’s Shoes and Vivobarefoot.
-More brands are listed on the Correct Toes website.
-Update, Sept 18: suddenly there are many apparently foot-shaped, zero-drop sports shoes for sale via Amazon.
+More brands are listed on the Natural Footgear website and the Correct Toes website Update, Sept 18: suddenly there are many apparently foot-shaped, zero-drop sports shoes for sale via Amazon.
 Try searching for “toe shoe” or “water shoe” and see what crops up besides Vibram “Five Fingers” styles.
 I found at least six brands, all looking similar in styling and construction.
 The pricing, together with the brand names, suggest to me that most of these look-alikes originate in Asia.

 I would love to hear what you’ve found useful in helping locate or make comfortable footwear.
 Please get in touch!
 You can contact me on twitter @tozafoot